 Unlike a Plant Person, a Plant Mook is seldom a protagonist or viewpoint character.
 After all, What Measure Is a Mook?
 In almost all cases, the Plant Mook's main purpose is to throw themselves at the heroes and get mowed down like grass.

-- Batman villainess Poison Ivy often grows her own army of mooks.
+- Batman: Poison Ivy often grows her own army of mooks.
 It's also a particularly handy way to get around her disdain for men.

 - In Nextwave, the Beyond Corporation's "Human Resources" are genetically-modified kelp, grown in gardens, and driven by software.
 Their level of sentience is left ambiguous.

-- Though it's never stated in the movies themselves, Gru's minions from Despicable Me were originally supposed to be genetically modified kernels of corn.
+- Despicable Me: Although it's never stated in the movies themselves, Gru's minions were originally supposed to be genetically modified kernels of corn.
 They've later been retconned into a preexisting race of yellow corn-like things.

 - Pikmin is about leading an army of the titular plant/animal-like creatures to ensure your survival and prosperity.

-- Inverted in Plants vs. Zombies, where you'll grow an army of plants to defend your home against invading zombies — in this case, you're the one sending the Plant Mooks out against your foes.
+- Inverted in the first game, where you'll grow an army of plants to defend your home against invading zombies — in this case, you're the one sending the Plant Mooks out against your foes.

-- But played straight in Plants vs. Zombies: Garden Warfare 2, which introduces the Weeds — the plant-counterparts to the Spawnable Zombies.
-Players on the Zombie side can shoot Weeds, blow them up, burn them, freeze them, and shock them.
+- Played straight in Plants vs Zombies: Garden Warfare 2, which introduces the Weeds — the plant counterparts to the Spawnable Zombies and emeries for players on the Zombie side.

 - In Ragnarok Online, there are the spore and red spore monsters, which resemble mushrooms with faces and their caps pop open to reveal a huge mouth full of teeth.